• Skip to primary navigation

 What is it?

-Some pot roast recipes include celery, carrots, and potatoes to make it a one-pot meal.
+Some pot roast recipes include celery, baby carrots, and potatoes to make it a one-pot meal.
 However, when simmered in a large amount of liquid that more closely resembles a beef stew, than a true pot roast.
 Still, it is delicious, so you are welcome to add them to the pot if desired.

 Ingredients and Substitutions